sytakadamiob/watchlist-web-app/FIREBASE-SETUP.md

 # Fixing Firebase API Key Error

+## Step 0: Keep your Firebase config out of Git

+1. Copy `firebase-config.example.js` → `firebase-config.js`.
+2. Paste your real Firebase Web API config into `firebase-config.js`.
+3. Never commit `firebase-config.js` (it's already listed in `.gitignore`).
+4. If `main.js` throws `Missing Firebase config`, it means this file is absent or still has placeholders.

 The error "API key not valid" usually means one of these issues:

 ## Step 1: Enable Firebase Authentication